 Instead of relying on “resting state” EEG testing, VoxNeuro’s Cognitive Health Assessments™ drive active engagement.
 Each test in the assessment can be thought of as a performance-test for the brain’s core functions.
 By measuring each core function while the patient is actively engaged with the test, VoxNeuro is able to provide objective data to confirm which functions require rehabilitation or treatment, and which functions are performing at healthy levels.

 Dr. John F. Connolly is the Chief Science Officer and co-founder of VoxNeuro.
-He holds the Senator William McMaster Chair in Cognitive Neuroscience, is the founding director of the ARiEAL Research Centre, and co-directs the Language, Memory and Brain Lab.
+Dr. Connolly earned his PhD from the Institute of Psychiatry, Psychology & Neuroscience at King’s College, London.
+He currently holds the Senator William McMaster Chair in Cognitive Neuroscience, is the founding director of the ARiEAL Research Centre, and co-directs the Language, Memory and Brain Lab.
 He is an author on over 330 articles, chapters, and presentations, most of which involve EEG/ERP, MEG and MRI studies of cognition in health and brain pathology.

 The scientific breakthrough in brain assessment.